 Not surprising is that email budgets will stay flat in 2011—with many companies still reeling from the economy, additional expenditures are not expected.

-Not surprisingly, 55% of marketers think that social media will become more effective over the next few years.
+Not surprisingly, 55 percent of marketers think that social media will become more effective over the next few years.
 Does that mean social media is replacing email?
 Absolutely not.
 The most powerful marketing initiatives will be the ones that combine social media and email marketing.

 So what does Forrester recommend?